Overview

 10. No client or account will be favored over another.

-Loudon Investment Management, LLC may recommend that clients establish brokerage accounts with
+Loudon Investment Management, LLC may recommend that clients establish brokerage accounts with the

-not affiliated with Schwab.
+with Schwab.

 Schwab provides Loudon Investment Management, LLC with access to its institutional trading and